-RPO stands for Recovery Point Objective and it’s the maximum expected data loss.
+RPO stands for Recovery Point Objective, and it’s the maximum expected data loss.
 RTO stands for Recovery Time Objective and is the amount of time in which the service becomes available again after failure.
-Since Microsoft is the only hypescaler currently guaranteeing RPO and RTO for their PaaS database services, there’s little point to compare it.
-Instead let’s take a look at what they’re promising if you have Business Critical tier database with geo-replication.
+Since Microsoft is the only hyperscaler currently guaranteeing RPO and RTO for their PaaS database services, there’s little point to compare it.
+Instead, let’s take a look at what they’re promising if you have Business Critical tier database with geo-replication.

 - RPO of 5 seconds

 - RTO of 30 seconds

 So, not just promising high availability, Microsoft is promising that during the failure you’ll lose at most 5 seconds of data and your service will be available again after 30 seconds.
 That is not bad, not bad at all.

 My thoughts about it

 I’ve been thinking about the Microsoft promises for SLA, RPO and RTO.
 They’re first to go forward and give guarantees for the two latter ones, and it’s based on the knowledge they have about their services.
 Microsoft collects a huge amount of telemetry data from Azure and different services there, so when they promise a 5-second RPO it’s something they have learned from all that data they’ve collected.